 Environmental risk communication is a complex challenge, requiring interdisciplinary approaches.
-Here we developed a Pressure Cooker event as a problem solving exercise where interdisciplinary teams devised solutions to real-world challenges in 24-hours.
-A three step process helped to break down the complexity and guide participants.
-Interdisciplinary capacity building approaches are necessary for the next generation to build their skills, knowledge and capabilities.
-Despite some challenges, overall the Pressure Cooker approach has been shown to be as a useful way to achieve this.
+Here we developed a pressure cooker event as a problem-solving exercise where interdisciplinary teams devised solutions to real-world challenges in 24 h.
+A three-step process helped to break down the complexity and guide participants.
+Interdisciplinary capacity-building approaches are necessary for the next generation to build their skills, knowledge and capabilities.
+Despite some challenges, overall the pressure cooker approach has been shown to be as a useful way to achieve this.
 Participants increased their risk communication knowledge and interdisciplinary teamwork skills, organisers learnt lessons on designing such an approach, and an interdisciplinary community of peers and seniors was generated.
-The long term impact has yet to be seen, although there are some early indications that it will be realised, but is expected to have a rippling effect throughout the coming years.
+The long-term impact has yet to be seen, although there are some early indications that it will be realised, but it is expected to have a ripple effect throughout the coming years.
 Putting together an interdisciplinary event is not easy, but offers a range of benefits once realised.
-We strongly encourage more applications and adaptations of the Pressure Cooker approach for risk communication and it is likely to be applicable to other areas.
-Further applications will help to develop guidance on which approaches, or combinations thereof, to use for different contexts, target audiences, or problems.
+We strongly encourage more applications and adaptations of the pressure cooker approach for risk communication and it is likely to be applicable to other areas.
+Further applications will help to develop guidance regarding which approaches, or combinations thereof, to use for different contexts, target audiences or problems.